 Each year, the U.S. offices of the International Rescue Committee host special programs and events to help refugees during the holiday season.

 In the spirit of the season, here are eight ways Americans are spreading the holiday cheer to refugees in their communities.
-Look for the IRC office nearest you for more oportunities to help all year round.
+Look for the IRC office nearest you for more opportunities to help all year round.

 1. Provide holiday gifts for refugee families